-7. Include antique furniture
+17. Include vintage furniture

-Suzy McMahon, Sofology, Buying Director adds, ‘A versatile look, true country style can be created just as well with floral fabrics as with soft buttery leathers.
-Look for relaxed shapes that invite you to sink into them at the end of the day.
+'A versatile look, true country style can be created just as well with floral fabrics as with soft buttery leathers,' says Suzy McMahon, Buying Director, Sofology.
+'Look for relaxed shapes that invite you to sink into them at the end of the day.

-8. Add opulent touches
+18. Add elegant touches

 Create a grand country retreat look in your country living room idea by adding sumptuous velvets, plenty of polished wood and antique lighting.

-Patricia Gibbons, from sofa.com‘s design team says, ‘Choosing traditional shaped sofas, perhaps a Chesterfield style or a heavily tufted design with curved arms, in rich fabrics can emulate the style of a grand country home.
-These tend to work particularly well in rooms with antique pieces, elaborate lighting and opulent carpets.'
+'Choosing traditional shaped living room sofa ideas, perhaps a Chesterfield style or a heavily tufted design with curved arms in rich fabrics can emulate the style of a grand country home,' says Patricia Gibbons, Designer, sofa.com.
+'These tend to work particularly well in rooms with antique pieces, elaborate lighting and opulent carpets.'

 'For rugs and cushions, pick tones that pair well with your larger pieces but aren’t too matchy-matchy.
-Keep it organic with a mix of pattern and texture to ensure the space looks lived-in and homely, a key feature of country style.'
+Keep it organic with a mix of pattern and texture to ensure the space looks lived-in and homely – a key feature of country style.'